Program Director, General Studies

 - Experience with computerized administrative systems.
 Proficient with the use of standard office applications on personal computers.

 - Other requirements specific to the discipline.

-The individual must be able to travel out of the local area with an occasional overnight stay to participate in a variety of conferences and meetings.
-The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
-While performing the duties of this job, the employee is regularly required to talk or hear.
-The employee is frequently required to stand and walk.
-The employee is occasionally required to lift up to 10 pounds.
-The vision requirements include ability to adjust focus and close vision.
+The duties and characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
+Reasonable accommodations may be made to enable qualified individuals with disabilities to perform the essential functions.
+The term "qualified individual with a disability" means an individual with a disability who, with or without reasonable accommodation, can perform the essential functions of the position.
+While performing the duties of this job, the employee is regularly required to communicate professionally in person, over the telephone, through email and other electronic means, move about the office or school, handle various types of media and equipment, and visually or otherwise identify, observe and assess.
+The employee is occasionally required to lift up to 10 pounds unless otherwise specified in the job description.

 South University is an Equal Opportunity Employer and embraces diversity as a critical step in ensuring employee, student and graduate success.
 We are committed to building and developing a diverse environment where a variety of ideas, cultures and perspectives can thrive.